m0wo/HTTPRequest/README.md

 The Strava API is just an example here, you can define your API endpoints however you want!
 It's the conformance to the `HTTPRequestable` that's important.

-This framework is lightweight, it was build to add the `Model` protocol and a simple way of building `HTTPRequest`s in Alamofire.
+This framework is lightweight, it was built to add the `Model` protocol and a simple way of building `HTTPRequest`s in Alamofire.